d-eremeev/ILC-CBM/README.md

 # Internal Linear Combination For Cosmic Microwave Background.

+TL;DR

 This repository contains

   1) implementation of ILC (Internal Linear Combination) method (see 1, 2, 3).
-  2) small example using CMB data from Plank experiment (4,5)
+  2) small example using CMB data from Plank experiment (see 4, 5)
-  3) visualization using
+  3) visualization using HEALPix (Hierarchical Equal Area isoLatitude Pixelation of a sphere) python package (see 6)

-using data from Planck expirement (see 3) in python, using healpy library for visualization.

-First of all a few words about ILC (one can find much more information in article linked below).
+More information:

+The separation of the main signal from noise is one of the most general problems in analysis of cosmic microwave background (CMB) in WMAP and Plank experiment.

+Alongside with classical methods such as Wavelet analysis, ICA (Independent Component Analysis) and many others ILC (Internal Linear Combination) method was presented by numerous of authors (see links).

+A few words about ILC.

 Supose for channel i at pth pixel we have